yiiyama/dynamo-consistency/docs/webpage.rst

 Site Name
 ---------

-Name of the site as stored in PhEDEx and DDM.
+Name of the site as stored in dynamo.
 The cell might be one of the following colors:

 - **Blue** -- the site is queued to be listed.
 - **Green** -- the site is in the process of being listed.
 - **Yellow** -- the site has been in the process of being listed for over 24 hours.
 - **Gray** -- the site listing has either been disabled for that site or the SAM tests of the last 24 hours have failed more than 15% of the time.
 - **Red** -- none of the above conditions are met, and the previous listing returned zero files.
   The number of files cell will remain red regardless of its running status if it had a bad listing completed most recently.

 Clicking on the link will display the latest log file of an attempted listing for the site.
 This log file may not correspond to the summary entry if there was an error before the rest of the webpage was updated.